 The sale of petrol and diesel cars will be banned five years ahead of schedule, under the pressure of climate change.
-It is one of the points of a new “green” course for England, which will be revealed by Boris Johnson.
+It is one of the points of a new "green" course for England, which will be unveiled by Boris Johnson.

 The idea was first discussed by Grant Shapps, the transport secretary.
 It was last October when he indicated that 2035 was a goal he wanted to aim for.

-"We need to test these arguments and work in partnership with industry to examine how to proceed."
+"We need to test these arguments and work in partnership with the industry to examine how to proceed."